Green Guide to Middleton

 Greenway Station Farmers Market

 It doesn’t get more farm fresh than this.
-The Middleton Farmers Market runs every Thursday from 8 a.m. to 1 p.m.
-(May 1 through Oct.
-1) at Greenway Station.
+The Greenway Station Farmers Market runs every Thursday from 8 a.m. to 1 p.m., May 7 to Oct.
+1, at Greenway Station.
 More than a dozen local vendors offer everything from fresh vegetables and cheese curds to jams and baked goods.
 Seasonal eating cuts down on transportation emissions and keeps your meals aligned with the season.

 Sustainable Transportation